Dunukofia

 The population is predominantly agrarian, but major in-roads have been made in commerce and education.
 Population density here is among the highest in all of Nigeria.
-There are general hospitals at Ifitedunu and Ukpo.
-There are also a dozen high schools for boys and girls.
+There are general hospitals at Ifitedunu and Ukpo and around a dozen high schools for boys and girls.
 Dunukofia is among the most accessible local governments in Anambra State, with federal and state roads crossing it at different points.
-St Mary's High School Ifitedunu is categorised as one of the oldest post-primary schools in Anambra State.
+St Mary's High School Ifitedunu is one of the oldest post-primary schools in Anambra State.
 As at the 2006 census, this LGA has a total population of 96,517 people.

 Geography

 The rainy and dry seasons are the two main seasons that Dunukofia LGA experiences each year.
-The region's average annual temperature is 28 degrees Celsius, and there are an average of 2950 mm of rain there each year.
+The region's average annual temperature is 28 C, and there is an average of 2950 mm of rain there each year.

 Economy

 In Dunukofia LGA, a variety of crops, including yam, rice, cassava, and maize, are grown, and farming is the primary economic activity of the locals.
-Dunukofia LGA, which is home to a multitude of markets like the Afor Igwe market in Umudioka, is a hub of commerce as well.
+Dunukofia LGA, which is home to a multitude of markets like the Afor Igwe market in Umudioka, and is a hub of commerce as well.

-Climate

-Dunukofia, located in Anambra State, Nigeria, experiences a tropical wet and dry or savanna climate.
-The region has two main seasons: a rainy season and a dry season.
-The average annual temperature is around 28°C, with approximately 2950mm of rainfall per year.

-Schools

-The following secondary schools are in Dunukofia Local Government Area: